egbendito/mashawara/docs/index.md

 ---
 layout: default
-title: AgWise
+title: Mashawara
 nav_order: 1
 ---

-# About AgWise
+# About Mashawara

 Mashawara stands for "maize advise" in Hausa language of Northern Nigeria.
 The tool works as stand-alone software aimed to provide agronomic advisory for multiple crops on opimal time of planting and variety selection.
 The DST is based on [DSSAT](https://dssat.net/)